For Users with Full Lab Access

 Ink & Toner

 The department supplies toner and ink cartridges for all lab printers.
-If a lab printer requires a new ink or toner cartridge, notify your instructor during class hours or the lab monitor on duty during open study hours.
+If a lab printer requires a new ink or toner cartridge, notify your instructor during class hours or the Lab Assistant on duty during open study hours.

 The department supplies plain letter size (8.5" x 11") and tabloid size (11" x 17") paper for lab printers that accept plain paper.
-If a printer runs out of plain paper, notify your instructor during class hours or the lab monitor on duty during open study hours.
+If a printer runs out of plain paper, notify your instructor during class hours or the Lab Assistant on duty during open study hours.

 The department does not supply the premium, coated inkjet paper required for certain printers.
 Click here for an overview of the printers that are available in XARTS classrooms, including the kinds of paper they accept.